-- Appeals: the youth has the right to appeal LDSS decisions regarding the delay, denial or termination of services identified in the transition to independent living plan and foster care plan (See Section 14.12 in the July 2014 guidance). - Education: the youth has the right to go to school and get an education that is consistent with his or her age and any special needs.
-The youth also has the right to stay in the school he or she was enrolled in before coming into foster care if this is in the youth's best interest.

-- Health: the youth has the right to be regularly taken to doctors and dentists, including eye doctors, for medical evaluation, medical care, and/or treatment as needed. - Visitation with siblings: the youth has the right to have regular contact and visitation with siblings, if separated.
+- Appeals: the youth has the right to appeal LDSS decisions regarding the delay, denial or termination of services identified in the transition to independent living plan and foster care plan (See Section 15.12). - Education: the youth has the right to go to school and get an education that is consistent with his or her age and any special needs.
+The youth also has the right to stay in the school he or she was enrolled in before coming into foster care if this is in the youth's best interest. - Health: the youth has the right to be regularly taken to doctors and dentists, including eye doctors, for medical evaluation, medical care, and/or treatment as needed. - Visitation with siblings: the youth has the right to have regular contact and visitation with siblings, if separated.
 Contact may include but not be limited to face-to-face visits, telephone calls, emails, and video conferencing. - Court participation: the youth has the right to attend court hearings involving his or her care; be consulted in the development of and any revisions to his or her case and permanency plan.
-The youth also has the right to tell the judge what is happening to him or her and what the youth wants regarding the plan for permanency. - Documentation: when exiting foster care, the youth shall be provided with an official or certified copy of the youth's (1) birth certificate; (2) social security card; (3) health insurance information; (4) medical records; and, (5) driver's license or state-issued identification card. - Safety: the youth has the right to be safe and free from exploitation.
+The youth also has the right to tell the judge what is happening to him or her and what the youth wants regarding the plan for permanency. - Documentation: when exiting foster care, the youth shall be provided with an official or certified copy of the youth's (1) birth certificate; (2) social security card; (3) health insurance information; (4) medical records; (5) driver's license or state-issued identification card; and, (6) Proof of Foster Care form. - Safety: the youth has the right to be safe and free from exploitation.

 The list of youth rights is included in the Rights and Responsibility section of the VDSS Transition Plan template.
-The completed transition plan shall be attached to the printed foster care plan when it is submitted to court for distribution and also placed in the paper case record.
-The Rights and Responsibilities section and the youth's signature shall be submitted to court, even if an alternative transition plan template is used.
+The completed Transition Plan shall be attached to the printed foster care plan when it is submitted to court for distribution and also placed in the paper case record.
+The Rights and Responsibilities section and the youth's signature shall be submitted to court, even if an alternative Transition Plan template is used.
 This document shall be reviewed and signed at least annually or for each Permanency Planning and/or Review Hearing as a best practice.

-14B.11 Paying for Independent Living Services
+14.11 Paying for Independent Living Services

-Independent living services are paid from the LDSS' allocation of CFCIP funds otherwise referred to as basic independent living program funds.
+Independent living services are paid from the LDSS' allocation of Chafee Program funds.
 VDSS must approve the LDSS funding application for independent living services before funds are expended.